Disclosure: This post contains affiliate links.

 Gather your materials.
 You will need some glitter sticky back foam, some pencils, and scissors.

 Start by tracing your triangles on the back of the green foam.
 Cut out 2 per pencil.

 Cut the other colors into strips.
 This will make it easier for your little artists to handle it and make it small enough to fit on the mini trees.

 Once we made enough for the whole class it was time to sandwich them.
 Peel the backing off the decorated side ( we didn’t decorate the back), press the pencil in, and sandwich.
 If there are pieces hanging over the sides you can snip those off no problem.
 Press hard.
 This foam will stay stuck together if you press firmly and hold for 20-30 seconds.
 We had 2 of our 14 open the next day but I grabbed an alligator clip and popped it on them for a few minutes and they are back together.

 Pop these babies in a little bag topped with bakers twine.
 It’s the perfect sugar-free gift for your child’s classmates!

 All our book lists contain affiliate links.

-Bear Stays Up for Christmasby Karma Wilson is such a heartwarming story about friendship.
+Bear Stays Up for Christmasby Karma Wilson is such a heartwarming story of friendship.
 Bear is hibernating but his friends wake him up to celebrate Christmas.
-It’s not easy at first , Bear is super sleepy and wants nothing more than to cuddle back up and fall back to sleep.
+It’s not easy at first.
+Bear is super sleepy and wants nothing more than to cuddle back up and fall back to sleep.
 They get a tree, decorate it, hang their stockings and sing carols.
-When all the other animals snuggle in and go to sleep Bear stays up.
-He is busily making gifts for all his friends, he is so busy he doesn’t even notice Santa coming and filling the stockings.
+When all the other animals snuggle in and go to sleep, Bear stays up.
+He is busily making gifts for all his friends.
+Bear is so busy that he doesn’t even notice Santa coming and filling the stockings.
 He delights in the friendship and when his friends present him with a lovely quilt, he snuggles under and goes back to sleep happy and filled with friendship.
-This is such a wonderful book , I love it’s focus on friendship and the excitement of giving gifts!
+This is such a wonderful book.
+I love its focus on friendship and the excitement of giving gifts!